History of Nairn: Edward I, Lord Paramount

 Rival noble factions formed in Scotland following the death of Margaret.
 The men of Moray at this time appealed to Edward I for assistance stating they felt William Fraser, Bishop of St Andrews and John Comyn II of Badenoch had usurped control of Moray (at this time still including Nairn).
 They were stated to have "destroyed and plundered" towns, "burned barns full of corn" in Nairn and killed women and children.
 William Fraser and John Omyn were in favour of the passing of the crown of Scotland to John Balliol while those from Moray who drafted the appeal were in favour of Robert de Brus, 5th Lord of Annandale.
 This letter among others provided pretext to Edward I to become involved in the disputed crown.
-Edward I became Lord Paramount of Scotland on the 11th of June.
+Edward I became Lord Paramount of Scotland on 11 June.
 Taking control of the government of the country and all royal fortresses including that of Nairn which became garrisoned with English troops.
 Daily running of the castle of Nairn was conducted by William de Braytoft an English knight.

-Edward I named John Balliol King of Scots and on the 18th November 1292 on receiving a letter from Edward William de Braytoft raised the colours of John Balliol above the Castle of Nairn.
+Edward I named John Balliol King of Scots and on 18 November 1292 on receiving a letter from Edward William de Braytoft raised the colours of John Balliol above the Castle of Nairn.
 Edward I continued to act as Lord Paramount of Scotland following John Balliol's coronation.
 Edward I ordering a gift to the Bishop of Glasgow be paid by Reginald le Chen, sheriff of Nairn from the arrears of Nairn's county crown revenue a sum of £500.